-Folate testing is most often performed to check for a folate deficiency.
-Your health care provider may order folate testing for you if you have had an abnormal complete blood count (CBC) or blood smear test result that suggested you have megaloblastic anemia.
-Megaloblastic anemia is a type of anemia where the red blood cells are abnormally large, deformed, and do not mature properly.
+Folate testing is most often performed to check for a deficiency.
+Your health care provider may order folate testing if you have had an abnormal complete blood count (CBC) or blood smear test result suggesting megaloblastic anemia.
+In this type of anemia, the red blood cells are abnormally large, deformed, and do not mature properly.

 Megaloblastic anemia may be caused by folate or vitamin B12 deficiency.
 In its early stages, megaloblastic anemia often does not cause any symptoms.

 Your doctor may also order folate testing because you are showing symptoms of folate deficiency, which include:

 - Weakness and fatigue